 Pitsford Street Limited (group company of Sir Robert McAlpine Ventures)

-- Advising IM Properties on the proposed 484,000 sq ft speculative first phase at the £350m Peddimore logistics site in Birmingham, which forms part of a 160-acre site.
+- Advising IM Properties on the proposed 484,000 sq ft speculative first phase at the £350m Peddimore logistics site in Birmingham.

 Graeme Bradley; Robert Norris; Ray O’Connor